The Carlos Alcaraz problem Jannik Sinner faces in mouthwatering French Open final

 In the early days of Jannik Sinner and Carlos Alcaraz’s electric rivalry, as the two young men established themselves as the best players in the world, a prominent theme of their matches was the spectacular, highlight-reel points that would light up social media feeds in an instant.
 During the Indian Wells semi-final in 2024, after Sinner and Alcaraz chased down drop shots and angled volleys to shrieks from the crowd, the young rivals turned to each other and laughed across the net, sharing not only their disbelief but also the joy of pushing themselves to new heights.

-Over the past 18 months, Sinner has dominated the men’s ATP Tour while rising to an undisputed World No 1.
-He has made the French Open final in just his second tournament since returning from a three-month doping suspension without dropping a set and showed immense mental strength to close out his victory over Djokovic, denying the 38-year-old and the crowd to close out a gripping semi-final in over three hours.
-“He showed why he's No 1 in the world,” Djokovic said.
-“He's the best player right now,” Alcaraz said.
-“He's destroying every opponent.”
+Over the past 18 months, Sinner has dominated the men’s ATP Tour while rising to an undisputed world No 1 ranking.
+He has made the French Open final in just his second tournament since returning from a three-month doping suspension without dropping a set and showed immense mental strength to close out his victory over Djokovic, denying the 38-year-old and the crowd in a gripping semi-final in over three hours.
+“He showed why he’s No 1 in the world,” Djokovic said.
+“He’s the best player right now,” Alcaraz said.
+“He’s destroying every opponent.”

 Sinner – who will bid to become the first Italian Roland Garros champion since Adriano Panatta in 1976 – has won 20 consecutive grand slam matches, through his US Open and Australian Open title wins, and will aim to become just the fourth man, after Djokovic, Rafael Nadal and Roger Federer, to win three grand slam titles in a row this century.
 Sinner also became the first player in history to record four consecutive victories over Djokovic, the greatest of all time.